Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 ----------------

-Make Model overfit on Subset of Data
+Make Model Overfit on Subset of Data
 ====================================

 A good debugging technique is to take a tiny portion of your data (say 2 samples per class),